 The Hebrew Calendar

 That is because the Hebrew calendar is slightly different from the western Gregorian calendar.
 In short, the Gregorian calendar is solar.
 That means the seasons are determined by the sun.
 According to the Gregorian calendar, we are now in year 2020.
 Our years begin in January.

 In contrast, the Hebrew calendar is lunar.
 Each month is determined by the phases of the moon.
 In Biblical times, the year would begin in early Spring.
 God said the month of Passover was the first month of the year.
 However, in Israel today, the year starts in early fall – but more on that further below.

 A Day in a Week

 In the Hebrew calendar, a day runs from one sunset to the next.
 This definition is rooted in the Biblical description of the Yom Kippur holiday in Leviticus 23:32, where it says the holiday lasted “from evening to evening”.
-Modern day Israel still follows this rule.
+The Jewish people and the state of Israel still follows this rule.

 That is why the holiest day of the week – the Sabbath – rightfully identified as Saturday, starts being celebrated on Friday evening.
 And as soon as the sun sets on Saturday, the new week begins.

 When God created the world, He did so in six days.
-On the sixth day, God created man and woman, and instructed them to cultivate the earth.
-However, before they even got a chance to rule over creation, there came day number seven – the Sabbath.
-Adam and Eve started their lives with fellowship with their Creator.
+After God created man and woman, before they even got a chance to rule over creation, He invited them to rest.
+Adam and Eve started their lives on earth with fellowship with their Creator on the Sabbath.

 Hebrew Measure of Time in Biblical Feasts